Joystream/pioneer/docs/README.md

 The queries are organized as below:
 - The query-node schema is stored under [@/common/api/schema.graphql](packages/ui/src/common/api/schemas/schema.graphql)
-- GraphQL queries are stored per every module, inside `@/module/queries/` folder - you only need to modify those.
+- GraphQL's queries are stored per every module, inside `@/module/queries/` folder - you only need to modify those.
 - The `graphq-codegen` will generate React hooks for Apollo Client ([plugin `typescript-react-apollo`](https://www.graphql-code-generator.com/docs/plugins/typescript-react-apollo)) that will be exposed as `@/module/queries` import.

 For instance, to query for `memberships`: